In Parts

 I think a 35mm lens asks us to select a subject in the scene, while a 50mm lens lets us point the camera anywhere, allowing the entire image to become the thing.

-The 50mm made me feel a part of something larger in vast places.
+The 50mm made me feel a part of something larger in vast places — normal equivalents in large format: 150mm (4×5) and 300mm (8×10).

 Large format taught me that I really needed to walk, scout, and sit with what’s there.
 Sometimes the image wouldn’t show up until I was almost done setting up, leaving me to wonder, what was that?
 How did that happen?
 And then, with the slower process, I had to live with each image through developing, printing, and scanning.

+When you have a view camera, you have to stick to the basics because the whole thing weighs a ton.
 A 50mm lens on a modern mirrorless lightens the load while honoring all that I love about large format.

-I never set out to be a monochrome photographer — just periodically found it as a workaround for a camera limitations.
+I never set out to be a monochrome photographer — I just periodically found it as a workaround for a camera limitations.

 We’re each creative, you’ve just got to do the work — what’s there will reveal itself — sit and watch.